Upper Gastrointestinal Bleeding | Acute Management | ABCDE

 Rockall score

-It is important to identify those patients who are at risk of ongoing bleeding and death.
-The Rockall scoring system is used for risk categorisation based on simple clinical parameters.
-Rockall scores can be calculated both before and after endoscopy, but the post endoscopy Rockall score provides a more accurate risk assessment.
-It provides independent risk factors which have been shown to accurately predict the risk of rebleeding and mortality.³
+The Rockall scoring system is used for risk stratification (mortality and risk of rebleeding).
+Rockall scores can be calculated both before and after endoscopy, but the post-endoscopy Rockall score provides a more accurate risk assessment.

 Next steps